Learning to Optimize for Reinforcement Learning: Related Work

 \subsection{Learning to Optimize in Supervised Learning}

 Initially, learning to optimize is only applied to tune the learning rate~\citep{jacobs1988increased,sutton1992adapting,mahmood2012tuning}.
-Recently, researchers started to learn an optimizer completely from scratch. \citet{andrychowicz2016learning} implemented learned optimizers with long short-term memory networks~\citep{hochreiter1997long} and showed that learned optimizers could generalize to similar and unseen tasks. \citet{li2017learning} applied a guided policy search method to find a good optimizer. \citet{metz2022practical} developed learned optimizers with multi-layer perceptrons which achieve a better balance among memory, computation, and performance.
+Recently, researchers started to learn an optimizer completely from scratch. \citet{andrychowicz2016learning} implemented learned optimizers with long short-term memory networks~\citep{hochreiter1997long} and showed that learned optimizers could generalize to unseen tasks. \citet{li2017learning} applied a guided policy search method to find a good optimizer. \citet{wichrowska2017learned} introduced a hierarchical recurrent neural network (RNN)~\citep{medsker2001recurrent} architecture, which greatly reduces memory and computation, and was shown to generalize to different network structures. \citet{metz2022practical} developed learned optimizers with multi-layer perceptions, which achieve a better balance among memory, computation, and performance.

-Learned optimizers are known to be hard to train. \citet{harrison2022closer} investigated the training stability of optimization algorithms with tools from dynamical systems and proposed to improve the stability of learned optimizers by adding adaptive nominal terms from Adam~\citep{kingma2015adam} and AggMo~\citep{lucas2018aggregated}. \citet{metz2020tasks} trained a general-purpose optimizer by training optimizers on thousands of tasks with a large amount of computation.
+Learned optimizers are known to be hard to train.
+Part of the reason is that they are usually trained by truncated backpropagation through time, which leads to strongly biased gradients or exploding gradients.
+To overcome these issues, \citet{metz2019understanding} presented a method to dynamically weigh a reparameterization gradient estimator and an evolutionary strategy style gradient estimator, stabilizing the training of learned optimizers. \citet{vicol2021unbiased} resolved the issues by dividing the computation graph into truncated unrolls and computing unbiased gradients with evolution strategies and gradient bias corrections. \citet{harrison2022closer} investigated the training stability of optimization algorithms and proposed to improve the stability of learned optimizers by adding adaptive nominal terms from Adam~\citep{kingma2015adam} and AggMo~\citep{lucas2018aggregated}. \citet{metz2020tasks} trained a general-purpose optimizer by training optimizers on thousands of tasks with a large amount of computation.
 Following the same spirit, \citet{metz2022velo} continued to perform large-scale optimizer training, leveraging more computation ($4,000$ TPU-months) and more diverse SL tasks.
 The learned optimizer, VeLO, requires no hyperparameter tuning and works well on a wide range of SL tasks.
 VeLO is the precious outcome of long-time research in the area of learning to optimize, building on the wisdom and effort of many generations.
 Although marking a milestone for the success of learned optimizers in SL tasks, VeLO still performs poorly in RL tasks, as shown in Section 4.4.4 in~\citet{metz2022velo}.